 - The department has seven classrooms and a twenty-four station computer lab and specialized laboratories.

 - The department houses one of the 12 accredited graduate programs in the United States and the only program approved in Michigan that supports the special physical education approval through pursuit of a master’s degree.
-The graduate program in athletic training is one of only 11 in the United States.

 - Since 1994, the department faculty has authored over 200 publications and over 500 presentations have been made at international, national, regional, state and local professional conferences.